guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 attempt.

 To finish off complex fields, we'll style place holders as strings.
-Since we've already matched all possible tokens inside a complex tab stop, we can safely tell Sublime Text to give any remaining text (``.``) a literal string scope.
+Since we've already matched all possible tokens inside a complex field, we can safely tell Sublime Text to give any remaining text (``.``) a literal string scope.

 Final Touches